Riffe Lake Trout / Landlocked Salmon Fishing

 Riffe Lake Campground ; There is another park nearby, Riffe Lake Campground is close by which offers more private wooded sites near the lake (no beach or launching access however).
-It is a more private location than the Tacoma Power's Mossyrock Park, while still near Riffe Lake, which was privately built by lifetime resident John Hadaller and now owned/operated by a family that was there before the lake was created, it also offers an experience more akin to camping rather than a small city on a lawn.
+It is a more private location than the Tacoma Power's Mossyrock Park, while still near Riffe Lake.
+This was privately built by lifetime resident John Hadaller and now owned/operated by his daughter.
+This campground was there before the lake was created, it also offers an experience more akin to camping rather than a small city on a lawn.
 This campground is a clean and well kept campground, each spot with a picnic table and fire pit.
-Do not expect to be on the lake, you will however be overlooking it and close to Swofford Pond.
+Do not expect to be on the lake, you will however be overlooking it and close to Swoffo

 The directions are the same as to Mossyrock Park, except before you get to the park, the road Y’s, stay Right onto Swofford Rd which turns destination is about 1/2 a mile at the end of the Osborne Rd.
 For a link

 When the pool height gets low in the winter, the steel gates are closed and locked on the road leading into this launch, as the small creek that is left in the channel is about non-existent below this ramp at this time.